suny-downstate-medical-center/PDCM_NetPyNE/README.md

-# NetPyNE implementation of the Potjans and Diesmann Cortical Microcircuit model with scaling option
+# NetPyNE implementation of the Potjans and Diesmann cortical microcircuit (PDCM) model with scaling option

 This code reproduces the simulations for the following paper: